When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 Here is a short clip from our visit to Market Square.

-As you stroll around the square, you’ll be taking so many photos you may need to pause at one of the many cafes and restaurants.
+As you stroll around the square, you’ll be taking so many photos that you may need to pause at one of the many cafes and restaurants.

 While sipping your coffee, look above some of the doorways for the Coat of Arms of various houses.